Skip to contents

 }

-The following table reports the posterior means together with their equal-tailed 95% credibility intervals.
+The following table reports the posterior means together with their equal-tailed 95% credible intervals.

 beta.hat <- reg.improp$beta.hat